 Destination Users/Groups: Specifies if an authenticated username is needed for this policy to match.
-Either make a list of usernames, separated by , or write Any for any authenticated user.
-If it's left blank there is no need for authentication for the policy.
+Either make a list of usernames, separated by a comma (,) or write Any for any authenticated user.
+If it is left blank there is no need for authentication for the policy.

-Service: Either choose a predefined service from the dropdown menu or make a custom.
+Service: Either choose a predefined service from the dropdown menu or make a custom service.

-Schedule: Choose what schedule should be used for this policy to match, choose Always for no scheduling.
+Schedule: Choose which schedule should be used for this policy to match.
+Choose Always for no scheduling.

 Step 4.
-If using Traffic shaping fill in that information, if not skip this step.
+If using Traffic shaping, fill in the required information.
+If not, skip this step.